redhat-scholars/istio-tutorial/readme.md

 ![siege output with all successful requests](readme_images/siege_ok.png)

-All of the requests to our system were successful, but it took some time to run the test, as the `v2` deployment was a slow performer.
+All of the requests to our system were successful, but it took some time to run the test, as the `v2` instance/pod was a slow performer.

-But suppose that in a production system this 3s delay was caused by too many concurrent requests to the same deployment.
-We don't want multiple requests getting queued or making the deployment even slower.
-So we'll add a circuit breaker that will **open** whenever we have more than 1 request being handled by any deployment.
+But suppose that in a production system this 3s delay was caused by too many concurrent requests to the same instance/pod.
+We don't want multiple requests getting queued or making the instance/pod even slower.
+So we'll add a circuit breaker that will **open** whenever we have more than 1 request being handled by any instance/pod.

 ```bash
 istioctl create -f istiofiles/recommendation_cb_policy_version_v2.yml -n tutorial